davidde/gatsby-theme-simpwa/README.md

 The parent component that enables its 3 children components to work properly.

 Props:
-  - **theme**: The theme to use for your app.
-Defaults to 'default-theme'.
+  - **theme**: The theme to use for your app: light, dark or joy.
+Defaults to 'light'.

 ### The \<MainView> component
 The main content of your app.
 Should be a direct descendant of `<Layout>`.